WilliamSmithEdward/AndromedaTM1Sharp/README.md

 * Added a new method RunProcessWithPollingAsync to run a TI process and poll for completion.
 * RunProcessAsync and RunProcessWithPollingAsync now return a string with the process status (ProcessExecuteStatusCode).

-## Version 1.0.13 Update
-* Updated async method names to use MethodName+Async naming convention.
-* Updated readme examples to use the await keyword.
-* Added XML documentation to all public classes and class members.

-## Version 1.0.12 Update
-* Modified constructor on TM1SharpConfig class to accept parameter for ignoring SSL certificate errors (default false).

 ```csharp
 public TM1SharpConfig(string tm1ServerURL, string userName, string password, string environment, bool ignoreSSLCertError = false)
 {